With time and patience the mulberry leaf becomes a silk gown. – Proverb

 - In a mere three days, the worm can spin about 1.6 km (about 1 mile) of thread, causing it to be completely wrapped up in the cocoon!

-- About 3,000 silkworms are needed to make two pounds of silk!
-Also, it’s estimated that worms must devour more than 200 pounds of mulberry leaves in order to produce that much silk.
+- About 3,000 silkworms are needed to make about 1 kilo (two pounds) of silk!
+Also, it’s estimated that worms must devour more than 90 kilos (200 pounds) of mulberry leaves in order to produce that much silk.

 Where in the World?